26Ro/Internship-Project-NYC-Bicycle-Riders-Data-Prediction/README.md

 1. Exploratory Data Analysis
 * Brooklyn Bridge:-

 A).
 Maximum Daily Bicycle Ridership is turned out to be 3871  on 18/04/2016.

 B). ie. 162riders/Hr

 C).
 With Higher Temperature of 81°F and Lower Temperature of 51°F.

 D).
 The Average no of riders crossing Brooklyn Bridge is 2270riders/Day.

-D) The Average Temperature fell by an rider is 60.5°F.
+E) The Average Temperature fell by an rider is 60.5°F.

-E).
+F).
 Every third rider crosses the bridge every minute.

-F).
+G).
 The Length of Brooklyn Bridge is 1834m.

-G).
+H).
 That means the average distance between the three bicycle riders per minute is 611.3m.

+* Manhattan Bridge:-

+A).Maximum Daily Bicycle Ridership is turned out to be 6951 on 21/04/2016.

+B).ie.
+290riders/Hr

+C).
+With Higher Temperature of 71.1°F and Lower Temperature of 50.0°F.

+D).The Average no of riders crossing Manhattan Bridge everyday is found out to be 4050riders/Day

+E).
+The Average Temperature fell by an rider is 60.58°F.

+F).
+Every fifth rider crosses the Manhattan Bridge per minute.

+* Williamsburg Bridge:-

+A).
+Maximum Daily Bicycle Ridership is turned out to be 7426 on 21/04/2016.

+B). ie. 310riders/Hr

+C).
+With Higher Temperature of 71.1°F and Low Temperature of 50°F.

+D).
+The Average no of riders crossing Williamsburg Bridge everyday is found out to be 4863riders/Day.

+E).ie.
+203riders/Hr

+E).
+The Average Temperature fell by an rider is 60.58°F.

+F).
+Every Fourth rider crosses the Williamsburg Bridge every minute.

-*
+* Queensboro Bridge:-

+A).
+Maximum Daily Bicycle Ridership is turned out to be 4813 on 21/04/2016.

+B). ie. 200riders/Hr

+C).